JayValerio/OsTicket-Prereqs/README.md

 Standard Configuration -><br />
 Username: root<br />
 Password: root<br />
-(User & Pass are the same for simplicity in this project, not recommended for real world application.)
+(User & Pass are the same for simplicity in this example, not recommended for real world application.)
 </p>

 <p>Open IIS as an Admin